dib-lab/2020-paper-sourmash-gather/manuscript.md

 GenBank
 (see
 Table @tbl:genbank-cover, row 2).
 The remaining 169m (45.2%) k-mers had no matches, and
-represent either k-mers introduced by sequencing errors or unknown k-mers from real community members.
+represent either k-mers introduced by sequencing errors or k-mers from real but unknown community members.

 ![
 **K-mer decomposition of a metagenome into constituent genomes.**
 A rank ordering by remaining containment for the first 36 genomes from the minimum metagenome cover of the `podar mock` synthetic metagenome [@doi:10.1111/1462-2920.12086], calculated using 700,000 genomes from GenBank.
-The Y axis is labeled with the NCBI-designed name of the genome.
+The Y axis is labeled with the NCBI-designated name of the genome.
 In the left plot, the X axis represents the estimated number of k-mers shared between each genome and the metagenome.
 The red circles indicate the number